dafni-kalatzipantera/dafni-kalatzipantera.github.io/_pages/research.md

   - /research.html
 ---
 ## Peer Reviewed Papers
 “Does Global Integration Foster Environmental Mobilization?
 The Effect of Global Norms on Environmental Movement Participation”.
-Conditionally accepted at _Environmental Politics_.
+(2024) Conditionally accepted at _Environmental Politics_.

-“The 2024 Europe report of the Lancet Countdown on health and climate change: unprecedented warming demands unprecedented action." _The Lancet Public Health _. [https://doi.org/10.1016/S2468-2667(24)00055-0](https://doi.org/10.1016/S2468-2667(24)00055-0) (with van Daleen et al.)
+“The 2024 Europe report of the Lancet Countdown on health and climate change: unprecedented warming demands unprecedented action."
+(2024) _The Lance Public Health_ [https://doi.org/10.1016/S2468-2667(24)00055-0](https://doi.org/10.1016/S2468-2667(24)00055-0) (with van Daleen et al.)

  "The Transnational Influence of Natural Disasters on Environmental Attitudes."
 (2023) _European Journal of Political Research, 62(3)_. [https://doi.org/10.1111/1475-6765.12572](https://doi.org/10.1111/1475-6765.12572) (with  Böhmelt, T., Bakaki, Z.)